Our Leanchoil Project

 But Leanchoil Hospital is much more than bricks and mortar; the hospital played a central part in the lives of many hundreds of people.
 From its role as a maternity hospital, through to providing palliative care to elderly people, the hospital embodies the endeavour, care and human spirit of people across a century of change.
 When NHS Grampian closed the hospital in 2018, our community expressed a strong desire to save the building for health and wellbeing-related purposes and to record the memories of those who worked and were patients there.

-We have been lucky to receive funding from Berry Burn Community Fund and the Heritage Lottery Fund for ‘Our Leanchoil’ project which will explore, preserve, and illuminate the history of Leanchoil Hospital and its special place in our local community.
-This will be a 9 month project to collect the memories, photographs and personal stories bringing together the human voices that make up the true history of this hospital to be shared in a permanent digital exhibition.
+We have been lucky to receive funding from Berry Burn Community Fund and the Heritage Lottery Fund for ‘Our Leanchoil’ project which explores, preserves, and illuminates the history of Leanchoil Hospital and its special place in our local community.
+This 9-month project collected the memories, photographs and personal stories bringing together the human voices that make up the true history of this hospital and are shared in this permanent digital exhibition.